 Having a work from home daily routine isn’t something I planned on.
 I was pretty casual about such things.
-But, I’ve been working for myself for a while now, so it was time, right?
+But I’ve been working for myself for a while now, so it was time, right?
 I left my job almost a year ago, and I’ve been working for myself full-time ever since.
 It’s been the best!
 Seriously, I’m glad I leapt when I did.
 And if I were someone who wondered what if, I’d wish I did it sooner.
-The first few months involved lots of afternoons spent in the spa, soaking up the sunshine or napping.
+The first few months involved many afternoons spent in the spa, soaking up the sunshine or napping.
 Then it was summer, and we ALL know how I am during summer; sunshine, naps and cocktails (see the theme here).

 I call this the recovery period.

 That said, I think it would be crazy to talk about my current routine without acknowledging that I gave myself plenty of time to settle into it.
 I’d been working hard; some rest was required.
 If you’re new to working for yourself or working from home, give yourself a grace period.
 Time to recover from whatever came before is important.

 From there, I’ve settled into a routine that works for me – productivity-wise, as well as being in communication with and available for my client’s and their digital marketing schedules.
 Of course, there is some variation, but I’m a creature of habit.
 I like to know what I’m doing and preferably when, so a daily routine works for me.
 I wouldn’t be too hard on yourself if it’s not your thing; all of us are different.
 You do you, boo.

 Let’s get into my work from home daily routine, shall we?